 During this conference, participants will engage in dialogue, reflection, and training through keynote speakers, workshops, and lunch and learns.
 The conference pillars work to inspire participants to create positive change for the common good in their organizations and community.

 Oppression, social change, power & privilege, and organizational development are the four pillars of the Intersect Conference.
 These pillars were chosen because they represent the intersectionality of leadership and diversity.
-Our understanding of these concepts will not only inform our understanding, but also our ability to engage in meaningful conversations and behaviors.
+Our understanding of these concepts will not only inform our understanding but also our ability to engage in meaningful conversations and behaviors.

-If you have specific questions, please contact Sylvia Muñoz, Associate Director of the Center for Race, Ethnicity, and Diversity Education (336-278-6516), Becca Bishopric Patterson, Assistant Director of the Gender & LGBTQIA Center (336-278-7285), or Melanie Bullock, Director of the Center for Leadership (336-278-5323).
+If you have specific questions, please contact Sylvia Munos, Assistant Director of the Center for Race, Ethnicity, and Diversity Education (336-278-6516), or Olivia Brown, Assistant Director of the Center for Leadership (336-278-5323).